wilg/podcast-extensions/README.md

 ---

-- **Premium Podcasts**, an open way to support paid and exclusive podcast episodes.
+- :star: **Premium Podcasts**, an open way to support paid and exclusive podcast episodes.

   [Read the fuller concept here &rarr;](premium.md)
 - **Episode Tags**, a simple way for podcast creators to organize their own episodes, and for apps to present better UIs for organizing them: